 - Producing mentorship over 6 months in the lead up to the festival with Fringe Producer.
-Mentorship and timeline are determined in collaboration with the artist in response to their overall goals and learning focus, and created in the first month of the program.
+Mentorship and timeline are determined in collaboration with the participating artist in response to your overall goals and learning focus, and created in the first month of the program.

 - Free entry into the IAP Fringe lottery ($30 registration fee) + Bursary for participation fee into the Fringe Festival (up to $520 fee).

 - Access to 50 hours rehearsal space in year 1 at the Intrepid Theatre Club, subject to availability

 HOW TO APPLY